 Spam text messages are usually just the first stage of a scam.
 They may come from government agencies, financial institutions or courier companies.
 These scammers may threaten you to pay or get your credit card number.
 Clicking on shady links in these texts can cause virus uninstallation on your phone.
 You should never click on links in spam text.
 This will only damage your phone and bank account.

-Installing a Spam Blocking App
+Installing a Spam Text Blocking App

 Installing a spam blocking app on your smartphone can help ward off scammers.
 Just pay attention to the first six digits of your phone number, and these apps will filter out spam and other unwanted calls.